AwalaApp/specs/rs000-core.md

 The sender certificate MUST be a valid certificate per [Relaynet PKI](rs002-pki.md).

-Gateways MUST override any previously queued parcel with the same id.
-Endpoints can use this to replace stale messages in the same relay.

 The payload [ciphertext](https://en.wikipedia.org/wiki/Ciphertext) MUST be encoded as a [CMS enveloped data](https://tools.ietf.org/html/rfc5652#section-6) value with exactly one recipient (`RecipientInfo`), using either the target endpoint's certificate (`KeyTransRecipientInfo`) or the [Relaynet Key Agreement protocol](rs003-key-agreement.md) parameters (`KeyAgreeRecipientInfo`).
 Extensions to this document MAY support additional CMS structures.

 The payload [plaintext](https://en.wikipedia.org/wiki/Plaintext) contains the service message and its media type, and is serialized with the following binary sequence (little-endian):